goblin101-co/stock-simulator/README.md

 6. **End of Day Cleanup:**
    - After each day, the screen is cleared using the function `clear_screen` to maintain a tidy interface.
+7. **Music feature:**
+   - Whilst playing the game there is music playing through the use of the function 'play_music'.